Th0masLavigne/2-compartment-poromechanical-and-LDF-measurement/Theoretical_developments_and_service_files/README.md

 This repository contains the functions created in FEniCSx to model the biomechanical response of skin as part of Thomas Lavigne PhD.
 The here-after functions are consistent with a version 0.9.0 of FEniCSx.

-Please run first `python3 setup.py build` at ./0_Service_files/porous_fenicsx to create the package.
+Please run first `python3 setup.py build` then `sudo python3 setup.py install`  at ./0_Service_files/porous_fenicsx to create the package.

 ## Description of the repository